勛圖厙

 At the center of his research are two concepts.

-The first is 'ostension,' which names the act of showing something to others in order to give them the opportunity to learn the meaning of the word in question.
+The first is 'ostension,' which names the act of showing something to others in order to give them the opportunity to discover the intelligibility of the thing in question.
 The concept brings out the interpersonal character of our bodies, speech, and experience.
+He developed this in general in (MIT) before applying it to God in Divine Hiddenness: God the Creator and Phenomenology (Cambridge, forthcoming).

-He has also published columns in the Dallas Morning News, The National Catholic Register, America Magazine, and Philosophy Now.
+He has also published popular articles on philosophy and other topics in , , , , and .
 He has appeared on Australian public radio, Alabama Catholic radio, New Books in Philosophy, and Matt Fradd's Pints with Aquinas.

 Before joining 勛圖厙 in 2014, he had a nine-year joint appointment in philosophy at John Carroll University and Borromeo College Seminary in Cleveland.